jacordero/ESA-audio-sentiment-analysis/README.md

 pytest tests/test_cases/ --disable-warnings
 ```

-More information about the testing code can be found in the [testing documentation](/docs/Testing.md).
+More information about the testing code can be found in the [testing](/docs/Testing.md) page.